pyckup/pyckup/README.md

 ## About
 Python package used to make and recieve calls and have them conducted by AI.
+Can be used to build all kinds of realtime applications that work over the telephone network, including ones with complex conversational flows.
+Conversations can be defined by providing a YAML conversation configuration file.
+See annotated example in samples/sample_conversation_config.yaml.
 Calls are made via a SIP softphone using the PJSUA2 library.
 LLM and TTS/STT services accessed through OpenAI API.
-Conversations can be defined by providing a predetermined structure in the format of a conversation config.

 ## Setup
 1. Install package